iredmail/docs/en_US/ee/0-ee.changelog.md

 - New features:
     - Able to view / manage smtp sessions saved by milter.
-Old sessions will be automatically removed everyday.
+Old sessions will be cleaned up everyday.
 Defaults to keep for 30 days.
-    - Able to discard saved changes.
+    - Able to discard saved changes of server settings.
-    - While disabling a component, you can now choose to uninstall software, remove its config files, SQL database and SQL user.
+    - While disabling a component, you can now choose to uninstall software, remove its config files and data, SQL database and SQL user.

 - Improvements:
     - Sort mail users by display name.
     - Install netdata from yum/apt repositories offered by upstream (netdata).

-        WARNING: Directory `/opt/netdata/` will be removed automatically during upgrading to EE v1.5.0.
+      __WARNING__: Directory `/opt/netdata/` will be removed automatically.
     - Show commands used to query DNS records manually.
-    - Able to manage per-user mailbox path in user profile page.
+    - Able to manage per-user mailbox path on user profile page.
-    - Disabled Dovecot quota status service.
+    - Disabled Dovecot quota status service (not much useful but takes up dict processes).
     - Set `vsz_limit=0` (unlimited) in Dovecot by default.
+    - Able to download quarantined mail.
     - Able to release or delete multiple quarantined mails.
     - Able to release or delete quarantined mail while adding whitelist or blacklist.